 - Neonatal respiratory care in low resource areas

 - Graduate-level course in public health, epidemiology, and global health

 - Neonatal Global Health rotation elective abroad*

 - Global Health Training Certificate for Residents & Fellows, Department of Global Health

 Neonatal Education and Simulation-based Training

 Overview: Educational scholarship is a well-recognized area of academic focus for neonatologists on a clinician-educator career path.
 The use of simulation methodology to facilitate educational research has seen an exponential rise over the past few years.
-The Neonatal Education and Simulation-based Training Track provides an opportunity for Fellows with an interest in pursuing a career as a clinician educator to gain a strong foundation with educational research.
-This track is well suited for fellows with an interest in pursuing leadership positions in graduate medical education, including training program directorship.
-To support educational scholarship, and simulation-based research, the Division of Neonatology has established the Neonatal Education and Simulation-based Training (NEST) Program.
+The Neonatal Education and Simulation-based Training Track provides an opportunity for Fellows interested in pursuing a career as a clinician-educator to gain a strong foundation with educational research.
+This track is well suited for fellows interested in pursuing leadership positions in graduate medical education, including training program directorship.
+The Division of Neonatology has established the Neonatal Education and Simulation-based Training (NEST) Program to support academic scholarship and simulation-based research

 - Procedural skills training and competency assessment